AlloyCI/alloy-runner/docs/faq/README.md

-# GitLab Runner FAQ
+# AlloyCI Runner FAQ

-Some Frequently Asked Questions about GitLab Runner.
+Some Frequently Asked Questions about AlloyCI Runner.

 ## What does `coordinator` mean?

-The `coordinator` is the GitLab installation from which a job is requested.
+The `coordinator` is the AlloyCI installation from which a job is requested.

 In other words, runners are isolated (virtual) machines that pick up jobs requested by their `coordinator`.

 ## Where are logs stored when run as a service?

-+ If the GitLab Runner is run as service on Linux/OSX  the daemon logs to syslog.
++ If the AlloyCI Runner is run as service on Linux/OSX  the daemon logs to syslog.
-+ If the GitLab Runner is run as service on Windows it logs to System's Event Log.
++ If the AlloyCI Runner is run as service on Windows it logs to System's Event Log.

 ## Run in `--debug` mode

-Is it possible to run GitLab Runner in debug/verbose mode.
+Is it possible to run AlloyCI Runner in debug/verbose mode.
 From a terminal, do:

 ```
-gitlab-runner --debug run
+alloy-runner --debug run
 ```

 ## I get a PathTooLongException during my builds on Windows